astrix.spatial.ray module¶

 origin (Point) – Origin points (ECEF coordinates).
 Must be length N or 1.

 time (Time, optional) – Time object associated with the rays.
-Must be length N or 1.
-Defaults to TIME_INVARIANT (no time dependency).
+If TIME_INVARIANT, time is inferred from endpoint or origin when available.

 backend (BackendArg, optional) – Array backend to use (numpy, jax, etc.).
 Defaults to numpy.